-Manipur is one of those states of India that represents peace with diversity.
-It celebrates several festivals of different tribes including a harvest festival, their local new year and many others.
-One of the integral festivals of the region is the Chumpha Festival which is celebrated by the Tangkhul Naga tribe.
+Manipur is one of those states of India that represent peace with diversity.
+It celebrates several festivals of different tribes including a harvest festival, their local new year and many more.
+But, out of all the festivals, one of the most interesting and integral one of the region is the Chumpha Festival which is celebrated by the Tangkhul Naga tribe.

 Although the festival's dates for 2020 are not out yet, last year, it was held from December 13 through 15.
-These three days were full of excitement while showing and expressing humble gratitude towards God for fulfillment and happiness.
+These three days are celebrated with full excitement while showing and expressing humble gratitude towards God for fulfillment and happiness.

 Even though the Chumpha Festival is celebrated with much gusto in the entire state, the fever of the festival can be witnessed the best in Imphal, the capital of Manipur.

 Manipur fairs and festivals are one of the best reasons to explore the multi-coloured state.
 The Chumpha Festival is celebrated towards the end of December.
-During the festival, people meet and greet friends and family, spreading happiness while giving a gift to near and dear ones.
+During the festival, people meet and greet friends and family, spreading happiness while giving gifts to near and dear ones.

 Women have a significant role to play in the festival.
 At the end of the festival, they organize a huge procession along with traditional dance and music.
 In the procession, men and women wear traditional attire of Tangkhul Naga Tribe and mark it as a wrap of the festival.

 The Tangkhul Naga tribe mostly resides in the Ukhrul District of Manipur.
 Despite modern influence, most of the people of the tribe still speak in Tangkhul dialects and you would be surprised to know that there are over a hundred types of Tangkhul dialects.

 The tribe used to live on hills and migrated towards Manipur, Nagaland, Assam and Arunachal Pradesh from Myanmar.
 They migrated with other tribes like Chakhesangs, Angamis, Zeliangrongs, Poumais, Marams, and Maos.